isomerpages/moe-tanjongkatongsec/announcements/announcements/_posts/2024-05-20-post-2025 SGC (School Graduation Certificate) Collection.md

 <p>Please bring along your NRIC / Student Pass for verification.</p>
 </li>
 <li>
-<p>Please prepare a letter of authorization, a photocopy of your NRIC and
+<p>Please prepare a letter of authorisation, a photocopy of your NRIC and
 Proxy’s Original Identity Card if you are appointing a Proxy to collect the SGC on your behalf.</p>
 </li>